Want to Make a Splash with Your Resume? Start Here

 Other Key Tips to Creating a Great Resume

 - Begin each bullet with an action verb.
 Explore this list of powerful verbs.

 - Update your online portfolio (LinkedIn, personal website, digital resume, etc.).

 - In the skills section, include technical skills, laboratory knowledge, proficiency or fluency in a foreign language, and anything else related to the position.

 - Consider an objective statement

 - Your references should be in a separate document to send when requested.

-Students may contact KU’s Career Center for more information.
+Still stuck on updating your resume?
+Contact KU’s Career Center for more information.

 For more helpful tips on advancing your career, subscribe to the blog.
 Learn about Customized Leadership Training and stay tuned for free Link & Learns, covering the latest in workplace communication.
 You can also check out our blog on tips for writing a great cover letter.